 force in the development of the "Brain Attack" concept,

 which provides comprehensive care for patients with cerebrovascular disorders, ranging from prevention

 and compassionate rehabilitation.

-The Brain Attack Team (BAT) at Case Medical Center of University Hospitals
+The Brain Attack Team (BAT) at Cleveland Medical Center of University Hospitals

 provides specialized emergency care for all patients